acamero/dlopt/README.md

 ### Building

-To build (binary) ann application (e.g. optimizer.py) you could use **pyinstaller**.
+To build a binary application you could use **pyinstaller**.
 Remember to add the path to required libraries and any hidden import, for example:

 ```
 pyinstaller optimizer.py -F --path ../env/lib/python3.5/ --hidden-import algorithms
 ```

 ## Publications

-* Camero A., Toutouh, J., Stolfi, D.H., and Alba, E. Evolutionary Deep Learning for Car Park Occupancy Prediction in Smart Cities.
+* Camero, A., Toutouh, J., Stolfi, D.H., and Alba, E. Evolutionary Deep Learning for Car Park Occupancy Prediction in Smart Cities.
 To appear in Proc. of Learning and Intelligent OptimizatioN Conference (LION 12).
 2018.
+* Camero, A., Toutouh, J., and Alba, E. Low-cost recurrent neural network expected performance evaluation. arXiv preprint arXiv:1805.07159 (may 2018)

 ## Contributing